 When I woke up this morning I could see out my window that it was raining again.
 I liked it when it rained.
 It made the house feel more like a fort where you were safe and “cozy”.
-That was the word my mom said.
+That was the word mom said.
 I liked being cozy inside when there was lots of weather outside.
-Bad part about when it rained was that I could not ride my tricycle outside.
+The bad part about when it rained was that I couldn’t ride my tricycle outside.

-I did go for a walk with my dad with our raincoats on.
+I did go for a walk with dad with our raincoats on.
 That was fun, but Molly couldn’t go because she wasn’t home.
-Everything was completely different outside when it rained.
-The weather was in control rather than the people.
+Everything was different outside when it rained.
+The weather was in charge instead of the people.
 It was washing everything off.

-My dad would stick his tongue out to “taste the sky” and he got little drops of water on his glasses.
+Dad would stick his tongue out to “taste the rain” and he got little drops of water on his glasses.
 I would taste it too.
 It was tastier and softer than the water that came out of the sink or the tub inside the house.
 The water made all the plants really green and shiny, and the grass too.
-My mom said that the grass was thousands of little plants all growing next to each other forming a rug we could walk on.
+Mom said that the grass was thousands of little plants all growing next to each other forming a “lawn” we could walk on.
 I had looked closely and seen this for myself.
 But when there was too much rain some grass got all squishy with mud.
-The flowers were all blooming because it was warm enough for them, like the special “bulbs” that my mom had planted last fall.
+The flowers were all blooming because it was warm enough for them, like those special “bulbs” that mom had planted last fall.
 Not light bulbs but plant bulbs.
-They had all just come up with very big red flowers.
+They had all just grown up with very big red or yellow flowers.
 Also the lilac bushes across the street in the park had little purple flowers and smelled really sweet.

-Now I was down in the basement playing.
+But now I was down in the basement playing.
 The rain still tapped on the small basement windows above me.
-My dad was over in his office working, but he was also listening to a baseball game on the radio.
+Dad was over in his office working, but he was also listening to baseball on the radio.
 He said there was an “announcer” who was watching the game from a special “booth” and talking into a “microphone” that you could hear even far away with your radio.
 He said it was like when I talked to my grandparents on the telephone, they were far away too.
 He said today the announcer, his name was Van Patrick, was at the stadium of the New York team which was the Yankees.
-“Our” team, the Tigers, was playing against them and was ahead, “two to nothing”.
+“Our” team, the “Tigers”, was playing against them and was ahead, “two to nothing”.

 I knew what it meant to be “ahead”.
-My mom, who loved numbers as much as my dad loved words, had already told me that “nothing” was a another way of saying the number zero.
-Zero did not quite make sense to me because I used numbers for counting and I had never counted zero.
+Mom, who really liked numbers as much as dad liked words, had told me that “nothing” was another way of saying the number “zero”.
+“Zero” did not quite make sense to me because I used numbers for counting and I had never counted zero.
 She said that zero was how many of something you had if there was nothing to count.
 It seemed dumb to me, but she said in “mathematics”, the “study of numbers”, it was very important.
 Just as important as the word “nothing” was in “English”, the “study of words”.

-Both my mom and dad had explained to me that in sports, like baseball or football, you tried to score points, which they called “runs” in baseball, because you had to run around all the “bases” to get one.
-I had seen kids and grownups play baseball in the park so I kind of understood how it all worked.
+Both mom and dad had explained to me that in sports, like baseball or football, you tried to score points.
+They called those points “runs” in baseball, because you had to run around all the “bases” to get one.
+I had seen kids and grownups play baseball in the park so I kind of knew how it all worked.
 The guy they called the “pitcher” was in the middle and he would throw the ball at the “batter” who would try to hit it with his bat.
 If he hit it in the right place then he would run around the bases, but sometimes he got “out” and had to go back to the “bench” and sit down and wait his turn to try again later.

 You won a baseball game or a football game, she said, by having more points than the other team at the end of the game.
-That made sense to me.
+That made sense.
 If you had two points and the other team had one at the end of the game, you won, because two was more than one.
-Two hotdogs was more food than one hotdog.
-And I guess two hotdogs was more than no hotdogs at all.
 So the Tigers were ahead two runs to zero runs.
-They had more than the Yankees but the game was not over yet, so they were only ahead, but you still did not know if they would win, because the Yankees could still score more runs before the end of the game.
+They had more than the Yankees but the game was not over yet, so they were only ahead, but you still didn’t know if they would win, because the Yankees could still score more runs before the end of the game.

-“Our team”, I said just repeating my dad’s words.
+“Our team?”
+I asked just repeating dad’s words.

-“Yeah Cloob”, he said with a serious expression like this was important, “Our team is the Tigers, because they’re the Detroit team, and Detroit is the big city with a baseball team that is closest to us”.
+“Yeah Cloob”, he said with a serious face like this was important, “Our team is the Tigers, because they’re the Detroit team, and Detroit is the big city with a baseball team that’s closest to us”.